Herd Summary Report

 Conclusion

-Heat stress negatively affects milk production and reproduction performance.
-DHI reports provide summarized information like a picture of your herd’s performance.
-When you look at your HSR, look for seasonal changes, especially during warm months.
-Until you conduct an investigation, you cannot rule out heat stress or any other factor as responsible for losses in milk production and reproduction performance in your herd.
+Heat stress can negatively impact both milk production and reproductive performance.
+DHI reports offer a summarized snapshot of your herd’s performance.
+When reviewing your Herd Summary Report, pay attention to seasonal changes, particularly during warmer months.
+Without a thorough investigation, you cannot rule out heat stress or other factors as the cause of any losses in milk production or reproductive performance.

 Economic Impact